 Steven Soderbergh wins the Palme d'Or for his first film, sex, Lies, and videotape.
-It also won Best Actor for James Spader and the international critics’ prize.
+It also won Best Actor for James Spader and the international critics prize.
 At just 26 years old, Soderbergh is the youngest director to win.1993 The Piano

 Jane Campion wins the Palme d'Or for The Piano and Holly Hunter wins Best Actress.
 To date, Campion is the only woman and New Zealander to win.
 Her first short film, Peel won the Short Film Palme d'Or at the 1986 Cannes Film Festival.
-This year, she is head of the Cinéfondation and Short Film Jury and will be presented with the Carrosse d'Or from the Society of Film Directors.
+This year, she is head of the Cinfondation and Short Film Jury and will be presented with the Carrosse d'Or from the Society of Film Directors.
 The Piano earned Campion a best director nomination at the Oscars and she won the Academy Award for best original screenplay.1994 Pulp Fiction

 Quentin Tarantino's eagerly awaited follow-up to Reservoir Dogs went down in history as a Cannes classic.
 Tarantino won the Palme d'Or for Pulp Fiction and created a media frenzy.1998 Life is Beautiful

 Joel and Ethan Coen's No Country for Old Men was nominated for the 2007 Palme d'Or.
 Not too much was known about the film going into its screening but after, the press raved about it.
 NCFOM went on to win the Oscar for Best Picture.